-Magnificent sea cliffs of Torridonian sandstone rise from the Atlantic on the north-west coast of Handa Island.
-The island comes alive each summer when nearly 100,000 seabirds gather to breed, including internationally important numbers of guillemot, razorbill and great skua.
-Over 250 pairs of puffin breed here.
+Magnificent Torridonian sandstone cliffs rise from the Atlantic on the north west coast of Handa Island.
+Each summer, nearly 100,000 seabirds breed here, including internationally important numbers of guillemots, razorbills and great skuas.
+These dramatic cliffs provide stunning ocean panoramas.

 There is a pedestrian ferry service to Handa Island which runs on demand from Tarbet on the mainland during the visitor season (from April to September).
 Tarbet is signposted from the A894 about 3 miles north of Scourie and 3 miles south of Laxford Bridge.